Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V3/README.md

   \end{cases}
 ```

+> [!NOTE]
-<ins>**NOTE**</ins>: The output array does not include any time information, the time information comes into play when we want to give the PID controller the next target point from the array.
+> The output array does not include any time information, the time information comes into play when we want to give the PID controller the next target point from the array.
 So basically when the robot wants to move from Point A to  B in either 2 seconds or 3 seconds, the interpolation array for both of these actions are the same.

+> [!NOTE]
-<ins>**NOTE**</ins>: Since the array does not include time information, the duration for the whole process is considered to be 1, hence it simplifies a lot of the calculations.
+> Since the array does not include time information, the duration for the whole process is considered to be 1, hence it simplifies a lot of the calculations.
 We call this "normalized time".
 If you need the time information included you should refer to the main references.

 ### Parabolic Method